Alexander and Greenburg Dentistry FAQs

-Yes, Alexander & Greenburg Dentistry gladly welcomes new patients to his family dental practice in Jacksonville, Florida.
+Yes, Alexander and Greenburg Dentistry gladly welcomes new patients to his family dental practice in Jacksonville, Florida.

 Does the dentist see children?

-Yes, Donald Alexander, DDS is a family dentist in Jacksonville, FL.
-Typically, Dr. Alexander will start seeing children around age 3, who are comfortable in a general practice setting.
+Yes, Donald Alexander, DDS, is a family dentist in Jacksonville, FL.
+Typically, Dr. Alexander will start seeing children around age three who are comfortable in a general practice setting.

 Do you accept dental insurance?

 We accept most insurance plans and will gladly process your claim.
 Please bring the necessary information with you on your first visit.
 We accept Florida Combine Life Blue Dental Choice/Choice Plus (PPO), and Delta Dental Premier (PPO).
 Your dental care team will submit the paperwork on your behalf for all out-of-network dental insurance plans so that you receive direct reimbursement.

 If you have a dental emergency, contact our office for further instructions.
 If it is during normal office hours, we will do our best to see you as quickly as possible.
 For emergencies after hours or during the weekend, contact our office for an emergency number to reach the dentist.
 We will get in touch with you quickly to recommend a course of treatment.

 Yes, Dr. Alexander is an experienced cosmetic dentist.
 We offer a wide range of cosmetic dentistry services, including porcelain veneers, teeth whitening, Invisalign, and porcelain restorations (crowns and fillings).

 How often should I visit the dentist for teeth cleaning and check-up?